 GDP Growth Rate in Finland averaged 0.51 percent from 1975 until 2021, reaching an all time high of 5 percent in the third quarter of 1980 and a record low of -6.50 percent in the first quarter of 2009.
 This page provides - Finland GDP Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Finland GDP Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on December of 2021.

-GDP Growth Rate in Finland is expected to be 0.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Growth Rate in Finland to stand at 0.50 in 12 months time.
-In the long-term, the Finland GDP Growth Rate is projected to trend around 0.30 percent in 2022 and 0.40 percent in 2023, according to our econometric models.
+GDP Growth Rate in Finland is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Finland GDP Growth Rate is projected to trend around 0.40 percent in 2022, according to our econometric models.